None of This Is True: Plot

-After Nathan's funeral, a heartbroken Alix uses the hours of audio interviews at her disposal to create the podcast series during the COVID-19 pandemic, earning money for her family after Nathan's death and attempting to break through Josie's psychopathy.
+After Nathan's funeral, a heartbroken Alix uses the hours of audio interviews at her disposal to create the podcast series during the COVID-19 pandemic, earning money for her family after Nathan's death and attempting to break through Josie's psychosis.
 She eventually sells the rights to the podcast to a US production company to have it turned into a Netflix documentary titled "Hi, I'm Your Birthday Twin!".
-In her final episode, Alix expresses her frustration at Josie having not been caught and denounces her as an evil person and nothing more than a basic bitch.
-While on the run, Josie sends a final letter to Alix, berating her for turning her truth into a true crime documentary and insisting all the awful things people have said about her are lies.
+In her final episode, recorded on the one-year anniversary of Nathan's funeral, Alix expresses her frustration at Josie having not been caught and denounces her as an evil person.
+While on the run, Josie sends a final letter to Alix, berating her for turning her story into a true crime documentary, reiterates she had been trying to help her and insists all the awful things people have said about her are lies.

-Sixteen months later, Josie is sitting on a bus and overhears a conversation about the podcast and remembers the night Brooke died.
+Sixteen months later, A disguised Josie sits on a bus and overhears a conversation about the podcast and remembers the night Brooke died.
 Josie's recollection is that Roxy killed Brooke in a violent outburst and that she and Walter covered up the death in order to protect her.
 When Josie threatened to reveal this to Alix it caused Walter to have a fatal heart attack.
 She insists to herself that this is what really happened and that she is a good person.